3.5 Traineeships and apprenticeships

 Introduction of student pre-contracts

-This new initiative supports the establishment of relations between students and business organisations before the actual beginning of dual training, thus it might provide advantages in the process of admission.
-Signing student pre-contracts (szakképzési előszerződés) is also a tool for well-founded career and profession selection.
+This new initiative supports the development of relationships between students and companies before the actual start of dual training and could thus offer advantages in the admission process.
+Signing student pre-contracts is also a tool for well-founded career and profession selection.
 This makes the future more predictable both for the student and the employer (Innovatív Képzéstámogató Központ, Duális szakmai oktatás).

 Dual training in the new Vocational Training System